Rachin Ravindra: Career

 Rachin was a part of New Zealand's squads for the 2016 and the 2018 Under-19 World Cups.
 Following the conclusion of the 2018 edition, the International Cricket Council (ICC) named Rachin Ravindra as one of the rising stars of the competition.
 In June 2018, he was awarded a contract with Wellington for the 2018–19 season.

 Rachin made his List A debut for New Zealand A against Pakistan A in October 2018.
-He made his first-class debut for New Zealand A against the same side later in the month.
+He made his first-class debut for New Zealand A against the same team later in the month.
 In November 2019, batting for Wellington against Auckland in the 2019–20 Ford Trophy, he scored his first century in List A cricket.
 In March 2020, in round six of the 2019–20 Plunket Shield season, he scored his maiden century in first-class cricket.

 In June 2020, Rachin was offered a contract by Wellington ahead of the 2020–21 domestic cricket season.
 In November, he was named in the New Zealand A cricket team for practice matches against the touring West Indies team.
 In the first practice match, he scored a century, with 112 runs.

 In April 2021, Rachin was named in New Zealand's Test squad for their series against England, and for the final of the 2019–21 ICC World Test Championship.
 In August, he was named in New Zealand's Twenty20 International (T20I) squad for their tour of Bangladesh, and in the One Day International (ODI) squad for their tour of Pakistan.
 Rachin Ravindra made his T20I debut on 1 September that year, against Bangladesh.

 In November 2021, Rachin was named in New Zealand's Test squad for their series against India.
 He made his Test debut on 25 November 2021, for New Zealand against India.
 In June 2022, he was signed by Durham County Cricket Club to play in the County Championship in England.
 Later that month, on his debut for Durham, he scored a century against Worcestershire.
 He went on to convert that into his maiden double century, scoring 217 runs.
 He made his ODI debut for New Zealand against Sri Lanka, on 25 March 2023.

 2023 proved to be a breakthrough season for Rachin, amassing three centuries and 578 runs at the 2023 World Cup, ending the year with 820 ODI runs at 41, with a strike rate of 108.03, and winning the 2023 ICC Men's Emerging Cricketer of the Year award.

 In February 2024, during the first Test of South Africa's tour of New Zealand, batting at No. 4, Rachin scored 240, his maiden Test century.
 It is the highest maiden Test century by a New Zealand batter.